 - 1. L1 (1 min) from MCC mine noise only - 2.
 See text regarding MCC noise sources

-The results in Table 2 show that, under the operational and meteorological conditions at the time, noise from MCC was inaudible at all of the monitoring locations except R32.
+The results in Table 2 show that, under the operational and meteorological conditions at the time, noise from MCC was inaudible at monitoring locations R17 and R32.